Here’s a suggested eight-day travel itinerary for Bulgaria, featuring the highlights of Sofia, Plovdiv, and Veliko Tarnovo.

 |

-In late afternoon visit the Ancient Roman Theatre Of Philippopolis, which is one of the world's best-preserved ancient Roman theatre.
-The theatre was constructed in the 90s of the 1st century AD.
-While in Plovdiv, try to attend a performance in evening at the theatre for an amazing open theatre experience.
+- In late afternoon visit the Ancient Roman Theatre Of Philippopolis, which is one of the world's best-preserved ancient Roman theatre.
+The theatre was built in the 1st century AD, probably during the reign of Domitian.
+The theatre can seat between 5,000 and 7,000 spectators and it is currently in use.
+While in Plovdiv, don’t miss the chance to catch an evening performance at the theatre for a truly unforgettable open-air experience.

 Regional Ethnographic Museum (Plovdiv) |